GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation/treaty-for-our-only-home/five-pillars.md

 **Ecocide Law Implementation:**
 Graduated penalties for large-scale ecosystem destruction include corporate fines scaled to revenue, individual criminal liability for executives, and state sanctions for systematic environmental crimes.
 Independent oversight prevents weaponization against developing economies.
+The legal definition of Ecocide is derived from the rights of ecosystems as articulated in the [MOS's Dynamic Rights Spectrum](/frameworks/moral-operating-system).

 **Corporate Accountability Revolution:**
 Transnational corporations face binding human rights and environmental obligations with meaningful enforcement mechanisms.
 Parent company liability for subsidiary violations ends shell company abuse.